 Eirik’s only flaw is that the bottle rockets go off at 5AM daily (Pew!
 Pew!).
 He parties long and hard enough to wake the entire family; then he goes back to bed.

-I love how much humor the brothers bring into my life.
-My usual dreams of future happiness include more time for friends, mountains, and creativity; I only recently stopped to consider how wonderful it is to have a houseful of kids who are really freaking funny.
+The brothers bring a lot of humor into my life.
+My usual dreams of happiness include more time for friends, mountains, and creativity; I only recently stopped to consider how wonderful it is to have a houseful of kids who are really freaking funny.

 More favorite things about these babies: Their skin is like peaches and cream.
-Eirik throws his little 12″ chicken leg over me when he sleeps.
-Toren grabs Eirik’s hand when they nurse together.
+The way Eirik throws his little 12″ chicken leg over me when he sleeps.
+Toren grabs Eirik’s hand when they nurse together (Want to hold hands?
+Oh good, me too).
+Toren ducks behind his brothers crib and the pops out again with a big smile.
+Peakaboo!
+Baboo!
+Things that make the other kids cry make Eirik laugh.
 They can totally hang on a camping trip.
 They come when I call, Coo-ee!